GenomicsAotearoa/Introduction-to-R/docs/01-r-basics.md

             [1]   8762685  66560624  67545785 154039662
             ```

-    Notice that the items are not named and simply given a numeric index within
-    double square brackets `[[1]]`.
-In fact, you can create a list with a
-    mixture of named and unnamed items.
-While this is still a valid way to
-    create lists, it is not very user-friendly as we have no way of telling what
-    information is stored in each of the items.
-Ideally, you should assign names
-    to each item in the list when creating it to easily identify the kinds of
-    information stored within it.
+    Notice that the items are not named and are simply given a numeric index within double square brackets `[[1]]`.
+In fact, you can create a list with a mixture of named and unnamed items.
+While this is still a valid way to create lists, it is not very user-friendly as we have no way of telling what information is stored in each of the items.
+Ideally, you should assign names to each item in the list when creating it to easily identify the kinds of information stored within it.

 !!! bell "Importance of correct symbols for adding items to lists"

     Notice that we have used the assignment operator `<-` to create
-    `snps_list`, and the equal symbol `=` to add vectors to each item in the
+    `snps_list` and the equal symbol `=` to add vectors to each item in the
     list.
 When creating a vector, you can use either symbol to achieve the same
     goal.
 However, when creating lists, the distinction between symbols is
     ***NOT*** a stylistic choice and will affect the output.
 We can see what